- 14

 The O.K.
 Corral Enactment

 The streets of Tombstone come alive with the famous Gunfight at O.K.
 Corral.
 The historic gunfight between Wyatt Earp, Doc Holliday, Virgil, and Morgan Earp on one side and the McLaurys and Claytons on the other was Tombstone’s claim to fame.
-Today, reenactments are performed daily at the same spot where they initially occurred.
-Life-size figures of the eight gunfighters adorn the area, and you can stand beside them and get your picture clicked.
+Today, reenactments are performed at the same location where they originally occurred.
+Life-size figures of the eight gunfighters adorn the area, and you can stand beside them and get your picture taken.
 No dogs are allowed at this event.
-However, the town of Tombstone is dog-friendly, including the stagecoach ride.
+However, Tombstone is dog-friendly, including the stagecoach ride.

 Historic Tombstone Walking Tour

 Stroll through Tombstone’s history on this informative walking tour.
-The tour includes information on the beginnings of the town.
+The tour includes information on the town’s origins.
 What made the city so unique back in the 1880s?
 Famous buildings in Tombstone and the different eras they belonged to.
 And finally, the history of Tombstone’s prominent families, including the Earps, Clantons, and McLaurys.
 Tours last 2 hours and cost around $20.00.
 Tour website.

 Museums of Tombstone

-The town’s in-depth history is beautifully documented in the many museums in the city.
-The Tombstone Western Heritage Museum is home to over 12,000 artifacts, including original papers, photos, firearms, furniture, clothing, and other antiques belonging to the town and its renowned citizens.
+The town’s rich history is beautifully documented in the city’s many museums.
+The Tombstone Western Heritage Museum houses over 12,000 artifacts, including original documents, photographs, firearms, furniture, clothing, and other antiques belonging to the town and its renowned citizens.

 Rose Tree Museum